zsoltnyiri/Face-and-Emotion-recognition-tool/README.md

 ![Sample usage](/sample.JPG)
 *Sample picture is provided by https://www.thispersondoesnotexist.com/, therefore it doesn't exist, so no privacy rights have been violated.*

-Limitations: currently it can only handle a single input (aka.
+__Limitations__: currently it can only handle a single input (aka.
 1 face) per picture, although it can be easily expanded later, should there be a need.

 It can be accessed [here.](https://zsoltnyiri.shinyapps.io/Face_app/)